*Warning if you haven’t seen the series this article contains spoilers*

 If there is anything the success of Moana has taught us, it’s that collaborating with Indigenous people will inform how the characters and the stories will positively reflect the communities they are trying to portray.
 Moana was a step in the right direction, but now we need to support Indigenous creators to be at the table writing, story boarding, directing, acting and voice acting their own works that speaks to them and their respective communities.
 Until then, Hey Arnold!
 The Jungle Movie is just another reminder of how much more work we need to do for representation to matter in all sectors of the entertainment we consume.

-About the Author: ThatLatinxChick was originally born in New York City and essentially lived there until the age of 17 when she had to move to Toronto for reasons.
-She is currently 26 struggling to survive in this weird ass world that does not celebrate awesomeness enough.
-She is a self identified Queer Quechua Bolivian-American Latinx who is involved with social justice work of all kinds.
-Aside from that she is an an avid lover of anime, manga, cartoons, (on rare occasion live-action TV shows if it’s good), and having amazing discussions with other folks about nerdy things.
-You can follow her on twitter @LizzieVisitante.Click here for reuse options!
+By ThatNerdyBoliviane formerly known as ThatLatinxChick was originally born in New York City and essentially lived there until the age of 17 when they had to move to Toronto for reasons.
+They are currently struggling to survive in this weird ass world that does not celebrate awesomeness enough.
+They self-identify as Queer Quechua/Mestize Bolivian-American who is involved with social justice work of all kinds.
+Aside from that they are an avid lover of anime, manga, cartoons, (on rare occasion live-action TV shows if it’s good), and having amazing discussions with other folks about nerdy things.
+You can follow them on twitter @LizzieVisitante